-I was in Starbucks the other day and overheard a local computer tech helping someone with reinstalling windows on their notebook, the tech left and I started a conversation with him giving him some advice around making a good backup of the computer after he had finished so if something were to happen he would be able to make a quick recovery next time.
-That may not sound like security advice but it really was often the act of protecting data is done to protect our time and resources, if he had a backup of his new computer he would not have had to take the computer to a shop, spend his money on the time of the computer tech, wait in Starbucks whilst windows reinstalled onto a new hard drive.
+I was in Starbucks the other day and overheard a local computer tech helping someone with reinstalling windows on their notebook, the tech left and I started a conversation with the notebook owner giving him some advice around making a good backup of the computer after he had finished so if something were to go wrong again he would be able to make a quick recovery next time.
+That may not sound like security advice but it really is, often the act of protecting data is done to protect our time and resources.
+Restarting with a fresh install of windows involved paying a computer tech, more than a few hours of his time and potential loss of data, if he had a backup of his new computer he would not have had to spend time in Starbucks, spend his money on the time of the computer tech or no doubt spend time in the future getting all of his programs and settings configured again.

-Here is the collection of advice I wish I could have also given him but just did not have the time to, this is also advice I give to family members, coworkers, and people like you who stumble across my website.
+The following is the collection of advice I wish I could have also given him but just did not have the time to, this is also advice I give to family members, coworkers, and people like you who stumble across my website and in general will increase the “Cost” of an attack.

 - Use a password manager and avoid reusing passwords across sites like the plague, side not it is the plague.
 Lastpass is a great starting point don’t forget your master password.
 If you don’t like the idea of storing your passwords online keepass is a good option, so is password safe by Bruce Schneier.